Table of Contents

 Preset Description (verbatim) Cost tier Typical scope Approx. LLM cost

-top10 All 9 implemented attacks at Quick intensity (default) Medium All 9 attacks, Quick intensity, 10-min timeout no LLM (heuristic evaluators)
+top10 All 13 built-in attacks at Quick intensity (default) Medium All 13 attacks, Quick intensity, 10-min timeout no LLM (heuristic evaluators)

 smoke 3 MVP attacks (PromptInjection + Jailbreak + PIILeakage) — CI-friendly Low 3 attacks, Quick intensity, 10-min timeout no LLM

-top10-rag All 9 attacks at Comprehensive intensity, 20-min timeout - RAG-vector depth (LLM01 indirect-injection emphasis); LLM08 remains roadmap High All 9 attacks, Comprehensive intensity, 20-min timeout, RAG-tuned probe selection no LLM
+top10-rag All 13 attacks at Comprehensive intensity, 20-min timeout — RAG-vector depth (LLM01 indirect-injection + LLM08 vector-embedding emphasis) High All 13 attacks, Comprehensive intensity, 20-min timeout, RAG-tuned probe selection no LLM

 The current OWASP attack pipeline uses heuristic per-attack evaluators (see src/AgentEval.RedTeam/RedTeam/Evaluators/), not an LLM judge.
 The --azure-from-env flag still resolves the judge (for API symmetry with other commands and to honour the AZURE_OPENAI_* env gate), but the judge does not consume tokens during the scan.
 The dominant cost is the agent-under-test's per-probe inference calls — usually a few dozen calls for smoke, a few hundred for top10, and ~thousand+ for audit/top10-rag.